 It is not clear how long it will take.
 If registration is likely to be an issue, the relevant party should gather all required information together ready to make an application as soon as possible.
-Any timetable should factor in: (i) the one month response period that must be allowed for information notices; and (ii) possible delays arising from the registration process.
+Any timetable should factor in: (i) the one-month response period that must be allowed for information notices; (ii) sufficient time for all required information to be verified by a UK-based regulated verification agent; and (iii) possible delays arising from the registration process.